bite-your-idols/Gamestarter/README.md

 - AdvancedLauncher addon with default emulators list and custom skin,
 - Amiga UAE4ARM emulator,
 - [Internet Archive ROM Launcher](https://github.com/zach-morris/plugin.program.iarl) addon to launch games from the "cloud".
-- 3 [GameMaker Pi](http://yoyogames.com/pi) ports including moder masterpiece Maldita Castilla.
+- 3 [GameMaker Pi](http://yoyogames.com/pi) ports including modern masterpiece "Maldita Castilla".
+- Emulationstation* frontend (*only available in ssh installation and it only works in OE7)
 - Some test freeware roms.

 So, let's go!!